 Enterprise mail servers are critical to business,and it is imperative to make sure that they are always up and running.
 It is no easy task to monitor this complex environment as you need to take a closer look at the underlying components embedded within the application and gauge how they impact performance.

-Get deep insights into the health and performance of your Exchange server using the right monitoring tool.
-Applications Manager detects and fixes performance problems deftly and makes sure your Exchange server is always stays up and running.
+Get deep insights into the health and performance of your Microsoft Exchange server using the right monitoring tool.
+Applications Manager detects and fixes performance problems deftly and makes sure your MS Exchange server is always stays up and running.
 No programming or scripting skills required.

 Applications Manager supports Exchange monitoring for multi-server roles like Mailbox, Client Access, Unified Messaging , Hub Transport and Edge Transport.
 Gain access to all the available server roles, get information about different exchange services and performance counters critical to each server role.